-Mandatory T-CIWVT-106838 Fundamentals of Water Quality 6 CR Wagner
+Internation y T-CIWVT-106838 Fundamentals of Water Quality 6 CR Wagner

 - 'Teilleistung' T-CIWVT-106838 with oral examination according SPO/ER § 4 Par.
-2 No. 2 details about learning control see at the 'Teilleistung'
+2 No. 2

 Students can explain the relationships behind the occurrence of geogenic and anthropogenic compounds in the hydrological cycle.
 They are able to select adequate methods for the analysis of water constituents and microorganisms in water samples.
 They are familiar with the associated calculations, and they can compare and interpret the obtained data.
 They know how to apply different methods, how to analyze relationships and how to critically assess water quality analyses.